sadmaxie/vcard-personal-portfolio-2025/README.md

 **Note**:
 - To hide the project link, leave the `link` field empty in `data.json`, and the project will appear without a clickable link.
-- Same thing goes for images.
+- Same thing goes for images and videos.

 ## Contact